bytebase/bytebase.com-old/content/blog/database-cicd-best-practice-with-github.md

 To avoid change-related errors, reducing the manual aspects is also crucial: the more things are automated, the fewer chances for mistakes to happen.
 Pre-configured pipelines to automatically apply SQL to the databases?
 That sounds rad.
 In order to avoid affecting regular business operations negatively, various zero-downtime change techniques should be adopted, especially for databases with large datasets.

-Thus, the critical elements for implementing Database DevOps should **enable dev teams to perform SQL reviews** and **streamlined SQL change rollout**.
+Thus, the critical elements for implementing Database CI/CD should **enable dev teams to perform SQL reviews** and **streamlined SQL change rollout**.

 ## SQL Review and Change Rollout with VCS Integration